AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

   - id: eddd9b14-83bd-4ff4-9072-54a4a484abb7
     internal-label: Administration
 ---
-# Implement the Experience Cloud Identity Service for Analytics and Audience Manager{#implement-the-experience-cloud-id-service-for-analytics-and-audience-manager}
+# Implement the Adobe Visitor ID Service for Analytics and Audience Manager{#implement-the-experience-cloud-id-service-for-analytics-and-audience-manager}

-These instructions are for Analytics and Audience Manager customers who want to use the Experience Cloud Identity Service and do not use [Data Collection tags](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html?lang=en).
-However, we strongly recommend that you use tags to implement the ID service.
+These instructions are for Analytics and Audience Manager customers who want to use the Visitor ID Service and do not use [tags](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html?lang=en).
+However, we strongly recommend that you use tags to implement the Visitor ID Service.
 Tags streamlines the implementation workflow and automatically ensures the correct code placement and sequencing.

 >[!IMPORTANT]
 >